 After a very eventful five days in the Masai Mara, we packed up our gear and were on our way back to Nairobi.
 We spent one more day in the country’s capital before making our way back to Tanzania.
 We had read online and in our guidebook that the bus from Nairobi, Kenya to Moshi, Tanzania was supposed to cost us $35 each!
 That was an outrageous amount in our minds compared the cost of every other ride we’ve taken in Kenya.

 We both had these shots before leaving Canada.
 However, Nick lost his vaccination certificate sometime around Egypt.
 We were silently praying they wouldn’t ask us for it…and thankfully they didn’t.
-We saw an unfortunate South African being taken away to the “vaccination room”.
-I would rather stay in Kenya forever than have some random African shot injected into my body from a dusty, middle of nowhere border crossing!
+We saw an unfortunate South African man being taken away to the “vaccination room”.
+I would rather stay in Kenya forever than have a shot injected into my body at a border crossing.

 Relieved, we boarded the bus once again and continued to make our way into Tanzania.
 We passed some picturesque landscapes of pineapple and coffee plantations and rolling hills in the distance.
 We were in Moshi to see one of Tanzania’s most popular tourist sites: Mount Kilimanjaro, Africa’s tallest mountain.